-Analysis | Where the race stands, 5 days from Election Day
+Analysis | Where the race stands, five days from Election Day

 The CNN poll showed Biden with a pretty sterling image rating: 55 percent favorable and 42 percent unfavorable.
 That plus-13 was notably far better than Trump, who was 16 points underwater (41 percent favorable to 57 percent unfavorable).

-And while the gap was particularly pronounced, it’s merely the latest evidence that Biden has actually gotten more popular as the race has worn on — in contrast to Clinton, who wound up about as unpopular as Trump on Election Day 2016 (about 6 in 10 voters disliked each of them).
+And although the gap was particularly pronounced, it’s merely the latest evidence that Biden has gotten more popular as the race has worn on — in contrast to Clinton, who wound up about as unpopular as Trump on Election Day 2016 (about 6 in 10 voters disliked each of them).

 Here’s how that chart looks, via RealClearPolitics:

-We’re getting to the point, if we’re not already past it, at which it’s too late for any attempts to damage Biden really having a meaningful impact.
+We’re getting to the point, if we’re not already past it, at which it’s too late for any attempts to damage Biden having a meaningful impact.
 Among the many strands of spaghetti tossed at the wall by the Trump campaign, few of them appear to have stuck, including most recently the renewed Hunter Biden push.

 If you were to apply the yawning gap in image ratings to virtually any political race, it would be pretty clear who was about to win.
 And on top of Democrats’ strong edge on the generic ballot, which Philip Bump detailed Wednesday, there are plenty of signs when it comes to which party is primed for a win.